curtisburkhalter/PII-detection-ZGX-Nano/README.md

 - Test the demo before customer presentations
 - Have sample PII text ready (the interface includes examples)
 - The fine-tuned model will consistently outperform the base model

+## Support

+If you have questions about this demo contact Curtis Burkhalter at curtisburkhalter@gmail.com